{{baseData.historyTitle}}

 Environment

 Suppliers shall ensure that the impact of their production and business activities complies with national and/or regional environmental protection regulations, and discharge or disposal of waste generated from the production and business activities in compliance with the related laws and regulations.
-Suppliers shall reasonably use the energy and water resources, advocate the use of clean energy and environment-friendly materials in production and operations, and actively cooperate with the local community in sustainability to support the construction of a transparent and positive cultural environment.
+Suppliers shall support the global climate change response plan, set reasonable carbon neutral targets, promote activities for energy saving and emission reduction, reasonably use the energy and water resources, advocate the use of clean energy and environment-friendly materials in production and operations, and actively cooperate with the local community in sustainability to support the construction of a transparent and positive cultural environment.

 Conflict Minerals

-Suppliers shall not directly or indirectly purchase minerals (i.e., 3TG - Tungsten, Tantalum, Tin and Gold) that come from mines controlled by anti-human armed forces in the Democratic Republic of the Congo and its adjoint countries or regions, which may convert into finance the serious violations of human rights and the destruction of the cultural and ecological environment there.
-Suppliers shall conduct source due diligence in supply chain if any of the above-mentioned metals used in production or operation, and maintain the relevant records for traceability verification to demonstrate a compliance to responsible mineral management.
+Suppliers shall not directly or indirectly purchase conflict minerals (i.e., 3TG - Tungsten, Tantalum, Tin and Gold,or their derivatives) that come from mines controlled by anti-human armed forces in the Democratic Republic of the Congo and its adjoint countries or regions, which may convert into finance the serious violations of human rights and the destruction of the cultural and ecological environment there.
+Suppliers shall conduct supply chain due diligence on sourcing if any of the above-mentioned metals used in production or operation, and maintain the relevant records for traceability verification to demonstrate a conflict-free in responsible mineral management.

 Trade Security